Day One: A Master Class in Mergers & Acquisitions

 - Creating an Acquisition Guideline Statement

-- Successful and creativee ways to approach targets to build interest
+- Successful and creative ways to approach targets to build interest

 Day Two: Valuation and Synergies

-Day Two is taught by Hagen Rogers, who has been completing corporate valuations for clients for 15 years.
+Day Two features instruction by Hagen Rogers, whose corporate valuations experience spans 15 years, and Gail DePriest, Senior Lecturer & Director Executive Leadership and Corporate Relations at Clemson MBA.
 The primary focus of Day Two is to teach participants the practical applications of the theoretical methodologies involved in valuation and synergies.
 In the valuation sessions, the class will perfect your understanding of the three most frequently used methods: the public comparables method, acquisitions comparables method, and the discounted cash flow method.
 Your assigned M&A team will perform a discounted cash flow valuation of the case study target company.
 In the valuation portion of the class we will cover:

 - Discounted cash flow approach fundamentals